Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 4. El Antiguo

-A low-profile, less touristy version of the previous three neighborhoods, the area known as El Antiguo is actually the original settlement of the city, making it the oldest part of town (not many people know this!).
+On the western side of the city, this is a very local and down to earth neighborhood.
+Located along family-friendly Ondarreta beach, El Antiguo was actually the original settlement of the city, making it the oldest part of town (not many people know this!).

-This neighborhood, perhaps better described as a village unto itself, has a kind of independent spirit from the rest of the city, and antiguotarras (natives of the area) usually say they are ‘going to San Sebastián’ if they plan to head into town, demonstrating that they don’t even entirely think of themselves or their neighborhood to be strictly a part of the city.
+Perhaps better described as a village unto itself, El Antiguo has a kind of independent spirit from the rest of the city.
+To better demonstrate that attitude, think of this: antiguotarras (residents of the area) usually say they are “going to San Sebastián” if they plan to head into town.

 If you want to get away from other tourists and see a slice of authentic local life, this is the neighborhood I’d recommend.